wlinna/Arkhados/doc/Guide.md

 Venator's lust for blood gives Venator extremely strong **lifesteal** buff but Venator's spells lose some accuracy, causing them to do less damage.

 #### Space: Leap ####
-Leap into the target location and stun enemies in the landing area.
+Leap into the target location and **incapaciates** enemies in the landing area.
 Long cooldown.

 #### Passive: Blood drinker ####
 Venator has base lifesteal that cannot be dispelled